iceberg12/Udacity_SDC_Semantic_Segmentation/README.md

 If having more time I will try to implement on other class detection (pedestrian, bicycle, sign board, ...).
 Also try to achirve the test result at every epoch to improve the prediction accuracy in test.

 ### Using GitHub and Creating Effective READMEs
-If you are unfamiliar with GitHub , Udacity has a brief [GitHub tutorial](http://blog.udacity.com/2015/06/a-beginners-git-github-tutorial.html) to get you started.
-Udacity also provides a more detailed free [course on git and GitHub](https://www.udacity.com/course/how-to-use-git-and-github--ud775).

-To learn about REAMDE files and Markdown, Udacity provides a free [course on READMEs](https://www.udacity.com/courses/ud777), as well.

-GitHub also provides a [tutorial](https://guides.github.com/features/mastering-markdown/) about creating Markdown files.